ABOUT RYAN MCGINLEY-STEMPEL

-Mr. McGinley-Stempel is an associate in the firm’s Litigation Practice Group.
-He has experience litigating constitutional and statutory issues involving education law, employment law, class actions, free speech, preemption, professional responsibility, and religious discrimination before state and federal courts, including the United States Supreme Court, the United States Court of Appeals for the Ninth Circuit, the California Supreme Court, and the California Court of Appeal.
+Mr. McGinley-Stempel is an associate in the firm’s Government and Litigation Practice Groups.
+He has experience advising on and litigating constitutional and statutory issues involving education law, employment law, public pensions and vested rights, voter initiatives, land use, public records, class actions, free speech, preemption, professional responsibility, and religious discrimination before state and federal courts and administrative agencies, including the United States Supreme Court, the United States Court of Appeals for the Ninth Circuit, the California Supreme Court, the California Court of Appeal, CalPERS, and the Public Employment Relations Board.

 Before joining Renne Public Law Group, Mr. McGinley-Stempel was an associate at Gibson Dunn for two years, focusing primarily on cases involving education law, employment law, the Anti-Terrorism Act, and class actions.
 He represented the Brennan Center for Justice and several California constitutional law professors in the California Supreme Court as amici curiae in the constitutional challenge to Proposition 66, which changed the process for imposing the death penalty in California.
 He also assisted with the successful defense of the City of Tallahassee, Mayor Andrew Gillum, and several city commissioners in an action brought under a state preemption statute that authorizes private individuals to sue local public officials for enacting or enforcing firearm regulations.